Dummi26/mers/README.md

 Because a value of type int matches, we now break with "res: 51".
 For more complicated examples, using `[i]` instead of just `i` is recommended because `[i]` matches even if `i` doesn't.

-A while loop's return type will be the matches of the inner return type.
+A loop's return type will be the matches of the inner return type.

 For for loops, which can also end without a value matching, the return type is the same plus the empty tuple `[]`: